-2016 KC is a small asteroid whose orbit crosses the orbit of Earth.
-NASA JPL has classified 2016 KC as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of collision.
+2016 KC is a very small asteroid whose orbit crosses the orbit of Earth.
+NASA JPL has classified 2016 KC as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2016 KC has 10 close approaches predicted in the coming decades:

 |May 25, 2122||21,968,802||11.144|

 |May 8, 2172||9,622,921||6.649|

 2016 KC's orbit is determined by observations dating back to May 13, 2016.
 It was last officially observed on May 31, 2019.
 The IAU Minor Planet Center records 44 observations used to determine its orbit.